Kota

 • Treatment Benefit Scheme: Run by the Department of Social Protection, the Treatment Benefit Scheme assists people in completing the required number of PRSI contribution conditions needed to pay for dental, optical, and aural services.

-• Disablement Benefit: If you suffer a loss of physical or mental faculties due to a workplace accident or have contracted a prescribed disease at work, you can apply for Disablement Benefit.
+• Disablement Benefit: If your employees suffer a loss of physical or mental faculties due to a workplace accident or have contracted a prescribed disease at work, they can apply for Disablement Benefit.

-• Disability Allowance: This is a weekly payment you can receive if you suffer from an injury, illness, or disability which is expected to last more than a year.
+• Disability Allowance: This is a weekly payment your employees can receive if they suffer from an injury, illness, or disability that’s expected to last more than a year.

-• Medical Care Scheme: It’s a medical cost reimbursement for insured people injured while working or infected by a prescribed occupational disease.
+• Medical Care Scheme: This is a medical cost reimbursement scheme for insured employees who are injured while working or infected by a prescribed occupational disease.

 • Domiciliary Care Allowance: It’s a monthly payment made to a caregiver looking after a severely disabled child who lives at home.

-Additionally, when you receive Invalidity Pension, you’re also eligible for other benefits, like:
+Additionally, when your employees receive Invalidity Pension, they’re also eligible for other benefits, such as:

-• Free travel in Ireland: The Free Travel Scheme allows you to travel on public transportation and certain private bus and ferry services for free.
+• Free travel in Ireland: The Free Travel Scheme allows your employees to travel on public transportation and certain private bus and ferry services for free.
 Anyone aged 66 and over who lives permanently in Ireland is also eligible to avail of the travel pass under the Free Travel Scheme.
-Individuals with disabilities and caregivers under 66 years of age may also qualify for Free Travel.
+Individuals with disabilities and caregivers under 66 may also qualify for Free Travel.

 • Household Benefits package: The Household Benefits Package (HBP) helps people manage their expenses, such as paying for their electricity or gas bill and television license.
 One person per household can avail of the HBP.